About the Company:

 Ryan’s reading tastes are diverse…he reads a lot of contemporary fiction, but mixes in healthy doses of science titles, classic literature, and whatever else catches his eye.
 He has a soft spot for young adult coming-of-age tales, and his favorite author is David Mitchell.
 He loves discussing and recommending books to anyone who will listen.

-Tracey L: Tracey Luehrs has been a Collection Development librarian at Mackin Educational Resources for over five years.
+Tracey L: Tracey Luehrs has been a Collection Development librarian at Mackin Educational Resources since September 2005.
 Since earning a bachelor’s degree in elementary education from Dordt College in Sioux Center, Iowa, she has taught second grade, run a daycare center from her home, and tutored children in reading and writing.
 She also has an MLIS from Dominican University, through the College of St. Catherine.
-Tracey’s two sons—Alex is 23 and Nathan is 17—are resigned to the fact that their mother turns every conversation to books that she has read, is reading, or wants to read.
+Tracey’s two sons—Alex is 26 and Nathan is 21—are resigned to the fact that their mother turns every conversation to books that she has read, is reading, or wants to read.

 Tracey’s favorite type of reading material is fantasy (also fairy tales, mysteries, picture books, thrillers, “popular” science and history, grammar books, science fiction, historical fiction, book reviews, and essays).
 Her favorite book is…you’re kidding, right?